Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 What Are Credit Card Collections?

-If you know what a credit card is, you’ll know that credit card issuers allow you to make purchases with the promise of eventual repayment.
-But if you don’t make even the credit card minimum payment, the credit card company eventually may send your debt to collections in an effort to recoup the money owed.
+If you’re familiar with using a credit card, you’ll know that card issuers allow you to make purchases with the promise of eventual repayment.
+But if you don’t make even the credit card minimum payment for many months in a row, the credit card company may eventually send your debt to collections in an effort to recoup the money you owe.

 How Do Credit Card Collections Work?

-Credit card credit card debt collection results from not paying your credit card bills.
-The best way to use credit cards is to always pay the full amount each month on the credit card payment due date.
-Even if you’re not able to, you’ll want to at least make the credit card minimum payment.
+Credit card debt collection results from not paying your credit card bills.
+The best way to use credit cards is to always pay the full statement balance by the payment due date.
+If you’re unable to do that, you’ll want to at least make the credit card minimum payment to keep your account in good standing and avoid late fees.

-If you don’t make any payments toward your credit card balance, the credit card company may start the credit card collections process.
-At this point, a third-party debt collector will assume responsibility for trying to get you to repay the money owed, relying on the contact information the credit card company has on file to get in touch.
+If you don’t make any payments toward your credit card balance for around four to six months, the credit card company may start the credit card collections process.
+At this point, a third-party debt collector may assume responsibility for trying to get you to repay what you owe, relying on the contact information the credit card company has on file to get in touch.

 Credit Card Debt Collections Process

-Most credit card companies will begin the credit card debt collections process by attempting to contact you directly to pay off the debt.
-If you haven’t made any credit card payments recently, the bank will likely try to email or send you certified letters.
-Then, if you still don’t make any payments and don’t arrange for a payment plan with your lender within 30 to 90 days, they’ll likely turn it over to a third-party debt collector.
+Credit card companies will typically begin the credit card debt collections process by attempting to contact you directly to pay off the debt.
+If you haven’t made any credit card payments recently, the bank will likely reach out via email or certified letter.
+If you still don’t make any payments or arrange for a payment plan within 30 to 90 days, they’ll likely send the debt to collectors.

-Most credit card companies do not have the staff or business model to engage in a long-term credit card collection process.
-That’s why they will usually hire a third-party company or companies to do the actual debt collection.
-If these companies do not successfully collect the debt, it’s also possible your debt will be sold to another company, which will then try to collect on it.
-There are currently over 7,000 third-party debt collection companies in the U.S.
+Many card issuers do not have the staff or business model to engage in a long-term credit card collection process.
+That’s why they will often hire a third-party company to do the actual debt collection.
+In many cases, they will simply sell the debt to a collection company for less than it’s worth.
+Either way, the collection agency will then try to collect on the debt.
+There are currently over 5,000 third-party debt collection companies in the U.S.

 Features of Credit Card Debt Collections